Choosing a reliable website hosting service is one of the very first and most critical steps in your website development and marketing strategy.

 However, if you are trying to run a more complicated website, like a custom application built on a complicated framework, you’re definitely going to run into some trouble when you can’t correctly install all of your dependencies.

 If your site is relatively small, or you’re still in the process of growing your user-base, a HostPapa shared plan is likely the perfect launchpad for your site.

-At HostPapa, all shared hosting plans include at least two websites, a minimum of 100GB of disk space (with options to expand), but it also comes with unlimited bandwidth and a free domain registration among other essential features.
+At HostPapa, all shared hosting plans include at least two websites, a minimum of 100GB of disk space (with options to expand) and free domain registration among other essential features.
 With a user-friendly cPanel, WordPress ready hosting for those who prefer to use this platform, visitor-friendly performance, and finally a 99.9% uptime guarantee, it’s obvious why this is such a popular hosting option.

 Those who sign up for a HostPapa Business or Business Pro hosting plan can also enjoy a 300% performance boost thanks to HostPapa’s rocket fast servers, automated back-up and restore service in case of unforeseen incidents or emergencies, as well as Domain Privacy Protection and Premium Wildcard SSL to keep sites safe from hackers.
 HostPapa’s easy to navigate website also allows prospective users to compare plans and find which would be right for them.

 A Virtual Private Server (VPS) is where a server is split into virtual machines so that numerous virtual servers can be hosted on one physical machine, each with its own separate Operating System (OS).

 In other words, a VPS sits somewhere between shared hosting (many people sharing one server) and dedicated hosting (one account per server) (more on this later).

 With a HostPapa VPS, you have your own dedicated server — the server is not a physical one, but a virtual machine.

 Each VPS has access to the server’s primary components such as disk space, CPU, and memory.